CBielstein/APRSsharp/CONTRIBUTING.md

 * Code must successfully build and pass all tests in the branch
 * The PR must be approved by at least one repository maintainer.
-* The PR description must include an attestation by the author assigning copyright of the code to the project.